 You may have the opportunity to meet with a Gladue Court worker, who will draft a pre-sentencing report based on your history and experiences.
 Even if the Court does not order a report to be made, you can still rely on the Gladue principles in Gladue Court.

 Need more information on the Gladue Court?
-Contact Cassandra for a free consultation to discuss your options.
+Contact DeMelo Law for a consultation.